park-brian/portable-r/README.md

 ## portable-r

-This utility helps package R code so it can be distributed to users who may not have R installed.
+This utility helps package applications written in R so they can be distributed to users who may not have R installed.
 Please visit the [releases](https://github.com/park-brian/portable-r/releases) page to download this tool.

 The installation script will: